temportalflux/integro-tabletop/Backlog.md

 ## App Flow Improvements
 - Check for module updates on app resume/open (post login), automatically sync before app is shown
-- Button to forcibly fetch a character from storage (helpful in case of data desync where storage got the update but the local database did not)
 - Toast in bottom right for active tasks
 - Open editor when character sheet is opened on create
 - Don't create character in storage until it's saved for the first time in the builder/editor.